-1 Hashem showed me, and behold two baskets of figs set before the temple of Hashem; after that Nevuchadretzar king of Bavel had carried away captive Yechonyah the son of Yehoyakim, king of Yehudah, and the princes of Yehudah, with the craftsmen and smiths, from Yerushalayim, and had brought them to Bavel.
+1 Hashem showed me two baskets of figs, placed in front of the Temple of Hashem.
+This was after King Nebuchadrezzar of Babylon had exiled King Yechonya son of Yehoyakim of Yehuda, and the officials of Yehuda, and the craftsmen and smiths, from Yerushalayim, and had brought them to Babylon.

-2 One basket had very good figs, like the figs that are first-ripe; and the other basket had very bad figs, which could not be eaten, they were so bad.
+2 One basket contained very good figs, like first-ripened figs, and the other basket contained very bad figs, so bad that they could not be eaten.

 ha-DUD e-KHAD t’-ay-NEEM to-VOT m’-OD kit-ay-NAY ha-ba-ku-ROT v’-ha-DUD e-KHAD t’-ay-NEEM ra-OT m’-OD a-SHER lo tay-a-KHAL-nah may-RO-a

-4 And the word of Hashem came unto me, saying:
+4 Then the word of Hashem came to me:

-6 And I will set Mine eyes upon them for good, and I will bring them back to this land; and I will build them, and not pull them down; and I will plant them, and not pluck them up.
+6 I will look upon them favorably, and I will bring them back to this land; I will build them and not overthrow them; I will plant them and not uproot them.

-7 And I will give them a heart to know Me, that I am Hashem; and they shall be My people, and I will be their God; for they shall return unto Me with their whole heart.
+7 And I will give them the understanding to acknowledge Me, for I am Hashem.
+And they shall be My people and I will be their God, when they turn back to Me with all their heart.

-8 And as the bad figs, which cannot be eaten, they are so bad; surely thus saith Hashem: So will I make Tzidkiyahu the king of Yehudah, and his princes, and the residue of Yerushalayim, that remain in this land, and them that dwell in the land of Mitzrayim;
+8 And like the bad figs, which are so bad that they cannot be eaten—thus said Hashem—so will I treat King Tzidkiyahu of Yehuda and his officials and the remnant of Yerushalayim that is left in this land, and those who are living in the land of Egypt:

-9 I will even make them a horror among all the kingdoms of the earth for evil; a reproach and a proverb, a taunt and a curse, in all places whither I shall drive them.
+9 I will make them a horror—an evil—to all the kingdoms of the earth, a disgrace and a proverb, a byword and a curse in all the places to which I banish them.

-10 And I will send the sword, the famine, and the pestilence, among them, till they be consumed from off the land that I gave unto them and to their fathers.’
+10 I will send the sword, famine, and pestilence against them until they are exterminated from the land that I gave to them and their fathers.